centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

 ...
 ```

-4. Update method used by Apache multi-processus module in **/etc/apache2/sites-available/00-mpm.conf**:
+4. Update the method used by the Apache multi-processus module in **/etc/apache2/sites-available/00-mpm.conf**:

 ```diff
 -LoadModule mpm_prefork_module modules/mod_mpm_prefork.so